 Enhanced digital connectivity is just Phase One.
 Smart Pavement™ technology will soon be able to add features like snow and ice melt functionality and wireless charging for electric vehicles.

-Founder, ECE, PM, E-Scholar, ENR Midwest “Top 20 Under 40,” Economic Development Corporation-Kansas City Cornerstone Award, Kauffman “Entrepreneurial All-Star.”
+Founder, PM, E-Scholar, ENR Midwest “Top 20 Under 40,” EDC-KC Cornerstone Award, Kauffman “Entrepreneurial All-Star.”
 Tim has completed NSF research projects in sensor networks and wired and wireless networking.
-This experience, combined with 10 years in construction engineering, led Tim to the idea for Integrated Roadways.
+Being educated as an Electrical and Computer Engineer after 10 years in construction trades led Tim to the idea for Integrated Roadways.

 Chuck is a serial entrepreneur with 30+ years experience.
 He founded, operated and exited companies such as Saepio, Claimport and Unicom.
 He brought innovations to market in the enterprise software, Internet services and digital media sectors.